 The state office provides guidelines as to what qualifies as a volunteer hour, but the county coordinator provides finally approval of volunteer hours.

-Florida Master Gardener volunteers use the Volunteer Management System (VMS) to record hours, sign up for events, and receive documents.
+Florida Master Gardener volunteers use "Better Impact," a volunteer management system (VMS) to record hours, sign up for events, and receive documents.

-If you have questions about using the VMS, contact your county coordinator for help.
+If you have questions about using Better Impact, contact your county coordinator for help.

 The Master Gardener Legacy Fund was created to provide financial support to Master Gardener programs throughout Florida.

 As the Master Gardener Legacy Fund endowment grows, so grows the financial support we will be able to provide to County Master Gardener projects across the state.

 Please consider donating.
 Learn more by contacting Katherine Davies, Associate Director of Development at (352) 294-7869 or send her an email to learn more about planned giving options.

 Counties can apply annually to receive grants for new or continuing educational projects.
 Money will be awarded by the UF/IFAS Florida Statewide Master Gardener Volunteer Coordinator and a review committee.